piclas-framework/piclas/docs/documentation/userguide/tools.md

     2 to save only electronic level data from https://physics.nist.gov/cgi-bin/ASD/energy1.pl  or 3 to exit program

 Similar to the electronic energy levels, it is possible to store the vibrational energy levels for molecules in the database, which is needed for the Anharmonic Oscillator model ({ref}`sec:DSMC-species`).
-The vibrational excitation states are provided with as comma-separated values (csv) in a separate file aswell.
+The vibrational excitation states are provided with as comma-separated values (csv) in a separate file as well.
 The template `custom_vibrational_levels_SPECIES.csv` can be used in this case.
 The format differs here sightly, because each vibrational state is exactly degenerated once, so this column is unnecessary, which leads to

 | VibLevelJ |
 |-----------|